-Recently Sheelasha Rajbhandari exhibited her artwork at Dhaka Art Summit 2018 and Young Sub Continent Project , Serendipity Arts Festival Goa 2017.
-She was invited by Para Site Contemporary Art Center Hong Kong for an International Artist Residency .She presented her work in Kathmandu Triennial 2017 .
-She was one of the six featured artists in the Built /Unbuilt:Home /City Community Art Project 2017 at Qatar and Nepal.
+Currently as part of the travelling exhibition Sheelasha Rajbhandari’s artwork had been exhibiting at Dhaka Art Summit 2018,Para Site , Contemporary Art Center , Hong Kong, TS1 Yangoon and Museum of modern Art Warsaw,Poland.
+Recently she exhibited at Serendipity Art Festival Goa 2017.
+She was invited by Para Site-Contemporary Art Center for International Artist Residency .She presented her work in Kathmandu Triennial 2017 .
+Her works were featured in the Built /Unbuilt:Home /City Community Art Project 2017 at Qatar and Nepal.
 Her art work was part of Artree Nepal ‘s open studio ‘The Work of Art is a Scream of Freedom ‘ 2017.
-In 2016 her artwork was exhibited as part of "Parallel Realities" show at Moesgaard Museum of Denmark.
-That same year, she was also selected for the “Asia Contemporary Exhibition” at Jeonbuk Mesuem in Korea.
-She was represented by Nepal Art Council for the India Art Fair in 2016.In 2014 Rajbhandari participated in Abhisaran, Vijaynagar Art Residency, organized by JSW Foundation, India.
+Her artwork was exhibited as part of "Parallel Realities" show at Moesgaard Museum of Denmark in 2016.
+That same year, she was also selected for the “Asia Contemporary Exhibition” at Jeonbuk Museum in Korea.
+She was represented by Nepal Art Council for the India Art Fair in 2016.In 2013, she was invited by The Center for culture and Development, Denmark (CKU) to participate in the Images Festival.
+She was selected for the second Kathmandu International Arts Festival that took place in 2012.
 She has also exhibited with Asian Art Biennale (Bangladesh, 2010).
-In 2013, she was invited by The Center for culture and Development, Denmark (CKU) to participate in the Images Festival.
-She was also selected for the second Kathmandu International Arts Festival that took place in 2012.
 Her solo show, “In -Between Uncommon Factors” was held at the Nepal Arts Council in 2010.